superMiii/superMiii/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Fahmi.
-I am interested in technology specifically in web development (front-end), and am currently passionate about developing multi-platform mobile applications using flutter.
+I am interested in technology specifically in web development (front-end and back-end), and i'm currently passionate about developing multi-platform mobile apps using flutter.

 ### Tools:
 <p>